31Sanskrati/Cryptography_Algorithms/VIGINERE/Vigenere_Cipher.md

 ### Overview of the Vigenère Cipher:

 The Vigenère Cipher, also known as the Polyalphabetic Cipher, is a type of encryption where each letter of the plaintext is replaced by another letter from the same alphabet, depending on a key.
-The key is a word or a phrase that determines how the letters are shifted in the alphabet.
+The key is a word or phrase that determines how the letters are shifted in the alphabet.
 The Vigenère Cipher is a generalization of the Caesar Cipher, which uses a single letter as the key.
-The Vigenère Cipher is more secure than the Caesar Cipher, because it uses multiple keys and avoids frequency analysis.
+The Vigenère Cipher is more secure than the Caesar Cipher because it uses multiple keys and avoids frequency analysis.

 ### How the Vigenère Cipher Works: